 Robust data loggers monitor environmental conditions over time to provide readings for comparison with an automatic weather station, and for submission to the Met Office and the Climatologist Observers Link.

 aim of the website is to inform and demonstrate that you do not

-need technology to predict weather at least three months and in some
+need technology to predict weather at least three months and in

-cases six months ahead, with a reasonable (85/90%
+some cases six months ahead, with a reasonable (85/90%

 consistent) accuracy.
-The site is used by numerous businesses, organisations,
+The site is used by numerous businesses,

-weather amateurs and professionals, as well as the
+organisations, weather amateurs and professionals, as well as the

 David's methods are a combination of using the phases of the

-moon with ancient tried, tested and reliable moon weather data; the
+moon with ancient, reliable moon weather data; the tides; nature's

 months before they occur.
 David aims to demonstrate that

 while modern technology is invaluable for short term forecasting